Committees set up to address telcos' concerns: Telecom Secretary

 "They (telecom companies) need spectrum for the trials.
 We will make available all global bands for trial.
 They need simply right of way mechanism.
 We will set up official mechanism to set up trials.
 We have also told them we do not want showcasing of what has already been done.
 We want something new," Sundararajan said.

-Around 5,000 delegates from 20 countries and more than 300 companies participated in IMC that was held from October 25-27.Sundararajan said that government had plans to conduct spectrum auction for 5G services in the second of 2019.
+The IMC that was held during October 25-27.Sundararajan said that government had plans to conduct spectrum auction for 5G services in the second of 2019.